tokkonopapa/WordPress-IP-Geo-Block/_codex/05. How to test prevention of attacks/03/using-free-geo-service.md

 [WebPageTest][WebPageTest] is a tool for measuring and analyzing the performance of web pages.
-There are many options that may seem complicated at first but you can use it just putting the URL of your site into the text box and simply hitting the "START TEST" button.
+There are many options that may seem complicated at first, but you can use it just putting the URL of your site into the text box and simply hitting the "START TEST" button.
 You can choose the server's location among several regions such as North/South America, Europe, Africa, Asia and Oceania.